This post was updated on November 15, 2017 to reflect information from Chili’s 2017 FDD (Item 7).

 - The chart below provides an estimate of your initial investment for 1 Chili’s Grill & Bar Restaurant based on the company’s experience with its Prototype 16 building.
 Your actual costs may vary significantly from these estimates.

 - Prototype 16 is a free-standing building which includes a facility of approximately 6,028 square feet (which includes 363 square feet for a walk-in cooler/freezer).
 Prototype 16 has a total seating capacity of 246 seats consisting of 172 seats in the dining area and 74 seats in the bar area of the building.

 - Chili’s reserves the right to modify Prototype 16 or develop new prototypes, and all franchisees will be required to use the prototype then used by Chili’s for each of their franchised Chili’s Restaurants.

 - You must adapt the Prototype 16 plans to accommodate the particular circumstances of the proposed site for your Restaurant.
 Chili’s may provide suggestions on such adaptations, and you must obtain its approval of the final plans.

 - Changes in existing prototypes or development of new prototypes may increase or otherwise change the initial investment costs described below.

-- This figure represents the initial franchise fee for each restaurant and does not include the development fee.
+- The low end of the range represents the initial franchise fee for each Restaurant developed under a Development Agreement and does not include the development fee.

 2. Leasehold Expense: $8,000 to $25,000